Monsplasty (Pubic Lift)

 types of monsplasty procedures ...

-The technique used will depend on the amount of fat, skin, and tissue.
-Types of Monsplasty procedures include:
+The most appropriate technique will depend on the amount of excess fat, skin, and tissue present, as well as skin quality and overall goals.
+Common approaches include:

 concerns a monsplasty may address ...

-• Concerns about changes to the mons area after weight fluctuations, ageing, or previous surgery.
+• Changes in the area following weight fluctuations, ageing, or previous surgery

-• A desire for the mons pubis to be more proportionate to the surrounding body areas.
+• A desire for improved proportion between the mons pubis and the surrounding body areas

 am I a suitable candidate ...

-• Are in good general health, with no underlying health problems that could affect surgery or its results.
+• Are in good general health, without conditions that may affect surgery or healing

-• Have excess fat, skin, or tissue in the mons pubis.
+• Have excess fat, skin, or tissue in the mons pubis area

-• Understand the risks and complications of the procedure.
+• Understand the risks and possible complications associated with surgery

-• Are non-smokers or are they willing to stop smoking at least three months before surgery.
+• Do not smoke, or are willing to stop smoking before surgery as advised

 • Anaesthesia: Your surgeon will typically perform the procedure while patients are under general anaesthesia.
 In some cases, usually liposuction-only procedures, the procedure can be performed while the patient is under local anaesthetic, although our surgeons do not generally recommend this.